New Science Ventures

 Venture Round in 2023

-VUV Analytics, Inc. specializes in the manufacture and marketing of vacuum ultraviolet (VUV) detectors, which enhance chemical analysis accuracy through advanced spectroscopy techniques.
-Established in 2009 as a spin-off from a semiconductor equipment company, VUV Analytics leverages the expertise of its founders, who possess extensive knowledge in hardware, software, analysis, and intellectual property related to VUV technologies.
-The company offers products such as the VGA-100, a VUV absorption spectroscopy instrument, and gas chromatography detectors, which are utilized for both identification and quantification of various compounds.
-Its technology finds applications across multiple industries, including petroleum and natural gas, environmental science, petrochemicals, agrochemicals, and food and beverage safety.
-VUV Analytics is headquartered in Cedar Park, Texas, and has developed a substantial intellectual property portfolio, including numerous issued and pending patents.
+VUV Analytics, Inc. is a manufacturer and marketer of vacuum ultraviolet (VUV) detectors, specializing in advanced chemical analysis technologies.
+Founded in 2009 and based in Cedar Park, Texas, the company emerged as a spin-off from a semiconductor equipment firm, leveraging the expertise of its founders in hardware, software, and intellectual property related to VUV technologies.
+VUV Analytics produces instruments such as the VGA-100, a VUV absorption spectroscopy device, and gas chromatography detectors that facilitate the identification and quantification of various compounds.
+The company serves a diverse range of industries, including petroleum and natural gas, environmental science, specialty gases, petrochemicals, agrochemicals, forensics, and food and beverage safety.
+By harnessing light to create spectral signatures in the gas phase, VUV Analytics enhances the accuracy of chemical analysis, enabling customers to achieve unambiguous compound identification and quantitative results across complex applications.

 Morrow Optics